Skip to main content

 3

-Whether effort is active and visible Training, oversight, and recurring compliance status need to be more than assumptions.
+Whether effort is active and visible Training, oversight, and recurring compliance status should be measurable and visible, not assumed.

 4